Image source: Google

 - Under the report section in the tab on the top of your screen, in the predefined reports section under the other, there is a Performance Max campaign placement report.
 This gives you a very limited amount of data on what placements you showed up for outside of Google’s O&O inventory (Google Search, YouTube, etc).
 Here’s an example:

 - Less Control Over Creative Testing – the product feed & ad text you provide Google with will be crucial to helping Google find your target audience.
 Similar to smart shopping campaigns, Google uses its automation to read the content you provided then match you with keywords that best fit the intent of the content provided.
 The issue with this is that we can’t see where our ads showed up and how we performed when they showed up.
 Clearly this is going to limit how we test and will mean that we need a lot more time to test.
 At best we can get a broad understanding of how ad combinations perform.
+There may be some updates to performance max in the future to alleviate this issue.
+For now there is a lot of trial and error with creative testing on performance max.

 - Limited Visibility – if this wasn’t clear from the first few points, then allow me to be very direct here.
 We aren’t getting as much information with Performance Max campaigns as we do with our prior campaign types.
 Search campaigns allow us to see what search queries we show up for, Display/YouTube campaigns show us the placements we should up for, and our prior campaigns give us performance based upon ad variations.
 In exchange for the benefits automation provides, you get less insight because Google’s automation is now handling it for us.